freebasic/fbc/doc/fbchkdoc/readme.txt

     $ ./samps extract @PageIndex.txt
     $ ./samps checkex @PageIndex.txt

-    The samps utility will not automatically 'svn add' or 'svn delete' files so be sure to make the appropriate changes to svn.
+    The samps utility will not automatically 'git add' or 'git rm' files so be sure to make the appropriate changes to git.
 If no samples were added or changed, proceed to step 8.

     7) Build and run examples/manual/samples.bas.
 This should test all of the